DavBazz00/Brain-Network-/README.md

   - Visualizes the network evolution in 3D over multiple time steps.
   - Implements all the other scripts of the files below.

+---
+# Alternative Project
+It is a project based upon different data obtained from the [BrainNet toolbox](https://www.nitrc.org/projects/bnv).
+Specifically we use a Brain Netowrk with 82 nodes.

+---
+## BrainNet toolbox
+It is used for getting a great network visualiization with the mesh of the brain as well.
+You can check it a this  [link](https://www.nitrc.org/projects/bnv).